CreamyGlue/google-Homepage/README.md

-# google-Homepage
+# Google-Homepage

-First project of the Odin Project
+First project of the Odin Project is to recreate the google homepage using html and css.